Personal Injury Lawyers in Ontario

 Were you recently injured in Ontario?
 Do not delay.
 There are strict and varying deadlines in place for all injury claims.
 By contacting our firm today, you can take the necessary steps to ensure that you do not miss out on your opportunity to recover fair compensation.

 Ontario has a number of laws and regulations in place to protect victims in the event of a serious injury.
-Depending on how, where and when your accident transpired, various laws exists to protect those victims of serious personal injury.
+Depending on how, where and when your accident transpired, various laws exist to protect those victims of serious personal injury.
 For instance, if you were injured on the job, the Workplace Safety and Insurance Act provides the framework for compensation.
 If you were injured in a car or motor vehicle accident, the Insurance Act and the Statutory Accident Benefits system governs your rights.
 If you were injured on private or public property because of a slip and fall or trip and fall accident, Ontario’s Occupiers’ Liability Act among others is the governing authority.

 Unfortunately, the system does not always work as it was intended.
 Despite what the law states, qualified victims do not always receive the full compensation to which they are entitled, while others may experience an outright denial of benefits.